 Famous writers on cigarette cards Shown above are some portraits of famous writers on cigarette cards.
 Charles Dickens, Thomas Hardy, G.K.
 Chesteron, Rudyard Kipling, Michael Arlen, Hilaire Belloc, Phyllis Bentley, Marjorie Bowen, John Buchan and (again) G.K.
 Chesterton.
 There was a time when cigarette cards (trade cards) were issued by tobacco manufacturers to stiffen cigarette packaging and advertise cigarette brands.
 They often had transport, animals … Continue reading ART: Famous writers on cigarette cards

 No.2.
 Angel & Tess and Alec & Tess from Tess of the d’Urbervilles (Thomas Hardy) We continue our worst couples run down with Tess of the d’Urbervilles: A Pure Woman.
 It is a remarkable novel, full of interesting things and wonderful writing.
 And no less than two rotten relationships.
 Spoiler alert!
-Angel and Tess: This relationship had a lot of promise, the couple are in … Continue reading The 11 worst couples in literature
+Angel and Tess: This relationship had a lot of promise, the couple are in … Continue reading 11 worst couples in literature: Angel & Tess and Alec & Tess from Tess of the d’Urbervilles

 I enjoyed the BBC Radio 4 programme In Our Time this week – a discussion of Tess of the d’Urbervilles.
 A point made was that Hardy is said to have claimed that Tess’s appearance was based on Lady Agatha Thornycroft (nee Cox) – wife of the famous Victorian sculptor, Sir Hamo Thornycroft.
 However, there is a rival claimant.
 Augusta Bugler, a local milkmaid.
 Supposedly Hardy … Continue reading Will the real Tess d’Urberville please stand up